owickstrom/specifying-and-testing-web-applications/src/slides.md

         - Temporal logics
     - Quickstrom
         - Idea: mix these together
-                - Use temporal logic and learnings from formal methods
+                - Use linear temporal logic (LTL) and learnings from formal methods
                 - Use it for browser testing
                 - Leverage the DOM and introspective capabilities
                 - Run as property-based tests
         - Started in April 2020
-- Current State of Quickstrom
     - How it works
         1. Navigate to *origin page*
         2. Record behavior (sequence of states)